 - In a small bowl, whisk together flour, oats, baking powder, baking soda, and salt.
 Set aside.

 - Melt butter in a large, microwave-safe bowl.
-Add brown sugar and peanut butter and stir until blended and smooth.
+Add peanut butter and brown sugar and stir until blended and smooth.

 - Add egg yolk and vanilla to the butter mixture and whisk until combined.